 The remainder of the paper is organized as follows.
-Section 2 reiterates the constituent parts of the method of simulated moments and specifies the set of moments that will be underlying the estimations.
+Section 2 reiterates the constituent parts of the method of simulated moments and specifies the set of moments that will be underlying the estimations in the subsequent sections.
 Section 3 presents the model variants that we select for estimation.
 It is here also illustrated that they can give rise to rather different patterns of the switching between chartism and fundamentalism.
 The estimation results and their comprehensive discussion are contained in Section 4.
-Section 5 concludes, and an appendix details the computation of the confidence intervals of the empirical moments.
+Section 5 concludes, and an appendix details some technical issues.